Please be sure to read this page before applying.

 My Dog is Not Spayed/Neutered . . .
 But I Will Have it Done

 We know that you may intend to have your animals spayed/neutered, but unfortunately we do not have the resources to make multiple calls to your veterinary clinic to ensure that you have had it done.
 Therefore, we ask that you wait until your furry friends no longer have reproductive capabilities before applying.
 We understand that sometimes there are reasons why an animal cannot be spayed/neutered.
 If you have a puppy or kitten, we ask that you wait until the animal is old enough (per your veterinarian) for the procedure and then apply after it is done.

 As a general rule, we will not place two female Boxers in the same home together.
 We feel we can increase the chances for a successful adoption by not placing female Boxers together.
 Inter-bitch aggression in the breed is quite common.
 Unfortunately, this is one of those behavioral quirks that people will not believe unless they see it for themselves.
-But, trust us.
+Trust us.

 The adoption process really starts when you find a dog you like and set up a visit.
 You can set up a visit once your application is accepted and your veterinary reference is completed.
 After you visit a dog and indicate that you want to continue the process, we are usually able to complete the adoption within a week or so.

 When you find a dog you like, contact the foster volunteer by using the contact link on the dog's profile and request a visit with the dog.
 You will need to bring all family members to this visit - dogs and kids alike.
 You will be invited to the dog's foster home to spend some time with the dog and get a feel for whether he/she is right for you and your family (and vice versa).
 After the visit we ask that you take a day or two to think about it before advising us of your decision.
 Keep in mind that the dog's foster mom/dad must also agree that it is a great match.